Have a question or just want to learn more? We're here to help.

-FIRE CONTROL TECHNICIANS (FT) operate, test and maintain submarine combat control systems.
+FTs operate, test and maintain submarine combat control systems.
 They participate in weapons handling functions and operate and maintain non-tactical computer systems and peripherals.
-They’re also responsible for a huge array of weapons, which can include torpedoes, Tomahawk® cruise missiles and even nuclear ballistic missiles capable of reaching anywhere in the world.
+They are responsible for a huge array of weapons, which may include torpedoes, Tomahawk® cruise missiles and even nuclear ballistic missiles capable of reaching anywhere in the world.

-SONAR TECHNICIANS, SUBMARINE (STS) specialize in underwater acoustic technologies.
-They operate a submarine’s sonar, oceanographic equipment, and auxiliary sonar to conduct underwater surveillance, collect scientific data, and track enemy targets.
-They also perform maintenance on the submarine’s highly sensitive, highly classified sonar hardware.
+STSs specialize in underwater acoustic technologies.
+They operate a submarine’s sonar, oceanographic equipment, and auxiliary sonar to conduct underwater surveillance, collect scientific data and track enemy targets.
+They also perform maintenance on the highly sensitive, highly classified sonar hardware.

-ELECTRONICS TECHNICIANS (ET/RF AND ET/NAV) focus on installing, administering and maintaining onboard communications and navigations systems.
-ET/RFs are responsible for all operational and administrative aspects of submarine radio communication equipment, systems and programs (including submarine LAN systems).
-ET/NAVs are responsible for all operational and administrative aspects of submarine navigation and radio equipment, systems and programs.
+ETs focus on installing, administering and maintaining onboard communications and navigations systems.
+ET/RFs work with and maintain submarine radio communication equipment, systems and programs (including submarine LAN systems).
+ET/NAVs specialize in submarine navigation and radio equipment, systems and programs.